Comparative Medicine

 UNMC is registered as a research facility with the United States Department of Agriculture under the Animal Welfare Act and has been accredited by AAALAC International since 1966.

-• The guide for the care and use of laboratory animals, and the UNMC and University of Nebraska at Omaha's Institutional Animal Care and Use Committee guidelines and policies for the care and use of live vertebrate animals.
+- The Guide for the Care and Use of Laboratory Animals, and UNMC's Institutional Animal Care and Use Committee policies for the care and use of live vertebrate animals.

 Meet the Director of Comparative Medicine